Ramesh11031989/HindiGPT/README.md

 Thank you for your interest and support!

-# Please Read our High lavel Action Plan Document to know our in-detail status.
+# Please Read our High lavel Action Plan Document [Wiki](https://github.com/Ramesh11031989/HindiGPT/wiki "HindiGPT Wiki") to know our in-detail status.